PizzaPies475/Spkmeans/README.md

-A project about implementing the Spkmeans clustering algorithm.
+An implementing the Spkmeans clustering algorithm.
 Worked on it with @tomersarusi.